mhfowler/mfowler-info-gatsby/content/documentation/howdoispeak/howdoispeak.md

 http://web.archive.org/web/20170227111329/http://howdoispeak.com/abnormal/demo/

 And below is a line graph showing how frequently I texted the names of three past lovers over time.
-I appreciated that the graph in some ways can convey an emotion, while in another sense saying nothing at all.
+I appreciated that the graph in some ways can convey a story, while in another sense saying barely anything at all.

 ![line graph with three curves](img/howdoispeak_graph.png)